 This week of FELTG training focuses on conducting administrative investigations in the federal workplace with an emphasis on employee misconduct including workplace harassment.
-After an overview of the substantive law, participants will learn procedures and best practices for conducting administrative investigations in the federal workplace, including understanding foundational federal law, the differences between EEO and non-EEO harassment, planning the investigation, fact finding, collecting evidence, dealing with witnesses, understanding types of questioning, and testifying at hearing.
+After an overview of the substantive law, participants will learn procedures and best practices for conducting administrative investigations, including understanding what constitutes misconduct, the differences between EEO and non-EEO harassment, planning the investigation, fact finding, collecting evidence, dealing with witnesses, understanding types of questioning, and testifying at hearing.
 The week concludes with a day focused on writing an investigative report.

 The program runs 12:30 – 4:00 eastern each day, with a 30-minute break from 2:00 – 2:30.